nhs-r-community/git_training/guides/using_git_collaboratively.md

 ### Cloning a Repository

+* **If using a desktop based editor (e.g. VSCode)**:
-* **In GitHub** navigate to the repository you wish to clone, and click on the green Clone button.
-Make a note of the relevant clone url for the repository.
+  * **In GitHub** navigate to the repository you wish to clone, and click on the green `Code` button.
+Make a note of the relevant clone url for the repository on the local tab.
-* **If using a desktop based editor (VSCode or RStudio Desktop)**:
   * **In the command prompt**, type ```git clone <repository's clone url>```
-* **If using a Posit Online**, the "Your Workspace" option on the left hand side:
+* **If using a Codespace**, the "Your Workspace" option on the left hand side:
-  * Select New Project
-  * Enter the Git Repository URL
+  * *In GitHub** navigate to the repository you wish to clone, and click on the green Code button.
+On the Codespace tab, click the green `Create Codespace on Main` if visable or the small plus, `+`, button.
+This will automatically create a development space with the repository cloned to.
 * Complete any necessary authentication steps as required.

 ### Creating a new branch and commiting changes